Back to Blog

 Average Handle Time is the single most-watched metric in contact center operations because it directly correlates with staffing costs and capacity.
 Voice AI compresses AHT across all three components:

-Hold Time | 1.2 minutes | 0 minutes (AI) / 0.3 min (assisted) | 75-100% reduction |
+Hold Time1.2 minutes0 minutes (AI) / 0.3 min (assisted)75-100% reduction

 These reductions compound at scale.
-A contact center handling 200,000 calls per month that reduces AHT from 7.5 to 4.5 minutes recovers approximately 100,000 agent-hours annually.
+A contact center handling 200,000 calls per month that reduces AHT from 7.5 to 4.5 minutes (a 3-minute saving across 200,000 calls, or 600,000 minutes per month) recovers roughly 120,000 agent-hours annually.

 What Happens to CSAT Scores After Voice AI Deployment?